norcams/iaas/docs/status.rst

 Last changed: |date|

 ..
 WARNING::
-   ** We are upgrading to latest version of Openstack.
-20.09 in BGO and 21.09 for OSL.
+   ** 21.09: We are upgrading to latest version of Openstack in BGO and OSL.
    Some services will be temporarily down or unstable.**

 Make sure to read both the :doc:`/enduser/index` and :doc:`/enduser/pilot`